Jalastin/ECS-189L-Project/ProjectDocument.md

 - Interacting with the UI: The touch and UI compatibility is built-in so no extra code was needed to get the touch to interact with the UI elements.

 ### Console
 - Launching the pearl: For the console version, launching the pearl uses a different method.
 To get its equivalent starting position, we initialize a variable vector with a value of 0.
 Then, we get the joystick input through the input system ([here](https://github.com/Jalastin/ECS-189L-Project/blob/29c14b7ea9d6afa84fbf7ef76ab77b8625241f32/ECS%20189L%20Game/Assets/Scripts/PlayerController.cs#L83)) and add that value to the variable vector ([here](https://github.com/Jalastin/ECS-189L-Project/blob/29c14b7ea9d6afa84fbf7ef76ab77b8625241f32/ECS%20189L%20Game/Assets/Scripts/PlayerController.cs#L269)).
 This value gets updated every frame so that our variable will always be updated based on the input given by the left joystick.
 Since this variable is a vector, we can get a direction and a magnitude for the pearl launch and the trajectory line.
-To actually launch the pearl, the user will click the “B” button which will pass those values into the pearl factory function ([here](https://github.com/Jalastin/ECS-189L-Project/blob/29c14b7ea9d6afa84fbf7ef76ab77b8625241f32/ECS%20189L%20Game/Assets/Scripts/PlayerController.cs#L334)).
+To actually launch the pearl, the user will click the “B” button which will pass those values (magnitude and direction) into the pearl factory function ([here](https://github.com/Jalastin/ECS-189L-Project/blob/29c14b7ea9d6afa84fbf7ef76ab77b8625241f32/ECS%20189L%20Game/Assets/Scripts/PlayerController.cs#L334)).

-- Interacting with the UI: To interact with the UI elements using a console controller, I had to create a virtual mouse that would work in sync with the input action given by the controller.
+- Interacting with the UI: To interact with the UI elements using a console controller, I created a virtual mouse that would work in sync with the input action given by the controller.
 This is because the gamepad controller doesn’t have a default cursor to interact with the UI like the mouse and touch do.
-So, to implement this, I created a separate game object with a script (`GamepadCursor.cs`) that would control a cursor UI element on every scene (with the help of Alex Long (User Interface)).
-This script will move this virtual cursor or simulate a click for this virtual cursor depending on the input action from the gamepad controller.
+So, to implement this, I created a separate game object with a script (`GamepadCursor.cs`) that would control a cursor UI element which is put on every scene (with the help of Alex Long (User Interface)).
+This script will move this virtual cursor or it will simulate a click for this virtual cursor depending on the input action from the gamepad controller.

 ## Input References
 - [Gamepad Cursor Tutorial](https://youtu.be/Y3WNwl1ObC8)